 Perhaps the greatest investment of our time and resources has gone towards the re-launch of www.CPAPracticeAdvisor.com.
 It was well worth the effort.
 Improved navigation, enhanced content organization, more video, better search capabilities and a new weekly email newsletter provide visitors with the premier website for product reviews and insight from some of the most respected individuals in the tax and accounting profession.
 If you haven’t already been to the new site, I encourage you to go to www.CPAPracticeAdvisor.com today, register and become a regular visitor.

 CPA Practice Advisor has invested heavily in putting together a team of respected contributors who are leaders in the profession.
 Executive editor Darren Root, CPA.CITP, managing editor Melody Steelman, and editors Isaac O’Bannon and Brian Tankersley, CPA.CITP, along with our all-star columnists, provide insight you won’t find anywhere else.
 The addition of Jason Blumer brings youth, excitement and a fresh way of looking at accounting.
 Jason has been recognized as one of CPA Practice Advisor’s 40 Under 40 and hosts a monthly podcast, the THRIVEcast along with co-host Greg Kyte, CPA.
 Jason told me that “the THRIVEcast is our warped and dysfunctional spin on the cloud, business, innovation, practice management and more.”
-Read Jason’s first column for CPA Practice Advisor on being a change agent in the tax and accounting profession.
+Jason’s first column for CPA Practice Advisor is on page XX of this issue.

 We would love to hear from you regarding the changes we have made.
 Your feedback is the best way for us to know what is important to you and discover more ways that we can help you manage and grow your practice.
 Contact me anytime at Jim.Baker@CPAPracticeAdvisor.com or 800-456-0864 ext.
 2107.